-- Which Electric Car Has The Longest Range?
+- What Impacts Electric Car Range?

 How Is EV Range Tested And What Is WLTP?

-WLTP is the test set out by European regulators to work out the fuel efficiency of a car that manufacturers selling here have to abide by.
-It stands for 'Worldwide Harmonised Light Vehicle Test Procedure'.
+WLTP stands for Worldwide Harmonised Light Vehicle Test Procedure.
+It is the test set out by European regulators to work out the fuel efficiency of a car that manufacturers selling here have to abide by.

 The WLTP test was introduced in 2017 with a simple ambition: to make car fuel efficiency and electric vehicle range estimates more accurate and more representative of real-world driving.

 The test forces manufacturers to carry out several more intensive and realistic processes, which means they can provide you with estimates of range and battery use closer to the performance you might find on the roads of Britain.